-Beattie, Kansas, located on the west branch of the Vermillion River in Marshall County, 100 miles west of the Missouri River, was settled prior to 1865 by Hugh Hamilton, H. C. Smith, Eli Goldsberry, E. Cain, J. Totten, G. Thorne, James Fitzgerald, P. Jones, and others.
+Beattie, Kansas, located on the west branch of the Vermillion River in Marshall County, 100 miles west of the Missouri River, was settled before 1865 by Hugh Hamilton, H. C. Smith, Eli Goldsberry, E. Cain, J. Totten, G. Thorne, James Fitzgerald, P. Jones, and others.

 J. J. Sheldon, about the same time, moved a building on the townsite and used it as a dwelling.
-The next building as built by John Watkins.
-A. J. and L. Brunswig opened the first store, in the spring of 1872.
-The first hotel was built by a Mr. Putcamp in 1873 and called the Sherman House.
+John Watkins.
+A. J. built the next building, and L. Brunswig opened the first store, in the spring of 1872.
+The first hotel was built by Mr. Putcamp in 1873 and was called the Sherman House.

-The same year, Brunswig & Baer put up a steam elevator, measuring 24x60x30 feet at a cost of $2000.
-In 1880-81 the elevator was remodeled at an expense of $4000, to give a capacity of 15,000 bushels.
-This elevator had a corn-sheller attachment with a capacity of 5000 bushels per day.
+The same year, Brunswig & Baer built a steam elevator measuring 24x60x30 feet for $2000.
+In 1880-81 the elevator was remodeled at the expense of $4000 to give a capacity of 15,000 bushels.
+This elevator had a corn-sheller attachment with a capacity of 5000 bushels daily.
 The Farmers Co-operative Association also owned an elevator in Beattie.

 By 1890, Beattie reached its peak population of 648 people.
 Though surrounded by fertile ground and a thick layer of limestone that led to several quarries, young Beattie would grow no more.
 In 1910, the town boasted banking facilities, a newspaper, telegraph and express offices, churches, schools, and a money order post office with two rural mail routes.
 The population in 1910 was 500.

-In 1917, the Beattie Electric Light Company furnished Beattie and Home City with light and power and the Farmers Mutual Telephone Company operated 105 telephones in Beattie with 14 country lines.
-Unfortunately, by this time the stone quarries were partially abandoned.
-Other business in town included a drug store, two banks, a hardware store, two implement providers, to general merchandise store, a lumberyard, a grocery store, restaurant, two bakeries, a hotel, shoe repair shop, produce market, a furniture store, a garage, and a newspaper called the Beattie Eagle.
+In 1917, the Beattie Electric Light Company furnished Beattie and Home City with light and power, and the Farmers Mutual Telephone Company operated 105 telephones in Beattie with 14 country lines.
+Unfortunately, by this time, the stone quarries were partially abandoned.
+Other businesses in town included a drug store, two banks, a hardware store, two implement providers, to general merchandise store, a lumberyard, a grocery store, a restaurant, two bakeries, a hotel, a shoe repair shop, a produce market, a furniture store, a garage, and a newspaper called the Beattie Eagle.
 Professionals providing service included a dentist, three physicians, a photographer, and three blacksmiths.

-Over the years, Beattie’s population gradually fell and today is called home to about 195 people.
+Over the years, Beattie’s population gradually fell, and today is home to about 195 people.
 It still retains a post office.
-The city has been called “The Milo Capital of the World” and hosts the annual “Beattie Milo Festival”.
+The city has been called “The Milo Capital of the World” and hosts the annual “Beattie Milo Festival.”

 Beattie is located about 15 miles east of Marysville.